Cinekid for Professionals is taking place online from 19 - 23 October 2020.

 A six-month script-training programme for writers with a film project aimed at kids.
 The training starts during Cinekid for Professionals in October and runs until the Berlinale the following February.

-A national workshop organised by Cinekid and the International Documentary Festival Amsterdam (IDFA), with the support of the NPO Fund, and run in association with the Dutch public broadcaster and youth TV station Zapp.
-During the three-month workshop, six talented filmmakers are given support to develop a film plan for a short children’s documentary.
+A new national workshop organised by Cinekid and the International Documentary Festival Amsterdam (IDFA), with the support of the NPO Fund, and run in association with the Dutch public broadcaster and youth TV station Zapp.
+During the workshop, six talented filmmakers are given support to develop a film plan for a short children’s documentary, (web)series or podcast.